To place hard copy materials on Reserve, you have two options:

 All materials will be taken off reserve at the end of each semester.
 If the same material is being used for the following semester and complies with the copyright laws, you must contact Emma Wood, the reserves supervisor, a month before the new class begins.

-If you have any questions about these guidelines, please call Emma Wood at 999-8926.
+If you have any questions about these guidelines, please call the Circulation Desk (508-999-8750) and ask for a supervisor.

 In order to make your Reserve assignments as accessible as possible, the following policies have been established: